gofullstack/capistrano-chef/README.md

 ## Requirements

 Tested with Ruby Enterprise Edition 1.8.7, Ruby 1.9.2 and 1.9.3.
-Should work with Capistrano 2 or greater.
+Should work with Capistrano 2.

+### Capistrano 3 Support

+Capistrano 3 is not supported at this time.
+Pull requests that add this support are welcome.
+Issues related to Capistrano 3 have a "Capistrano 3" label in the issues section on GitHub.

 ## License